Pink sapphire jewelry is making waves

 Madagascar didn't actually become a major source of sapphire until 1998, when the gem was discovered in the town of Ilakaka.
 Now, " you find every color under the Madagascar sun ," Hardy said, noting that the stones from the two countries are actually similar in composition " because millions and millions of years ago, Madagascar and Sri Lanka were neighbors. "

-As for pricing, “ when it comes to large sizes, the price is based on many parameters: clarity, luster, cut, shape, color, ” Mr. Mouzannar wrote in an email, adding that sapphires that have not been heated (to bring out their colors) are more valuable than heated stones.
+As for pricing, " when it comes to large sizes, the price is based on many parameters: clarity, luster, cut, shape, color, " Mouzannar wrote in an email, adding that sapphires that have not been heated (to bring out their colors) are more valuable than heated stones.

 Pink Sapphire Price vs Diamond

-Still, pink sapphires can be more expensive than emeralds and semi-precious stones.
+However, pink sapphires can be more expensive than emeralds and semi-precious stones.
 For example, jeweler JupiterGem offers a 1.11-carat unheated padparadscha sapphire for $2,822, a 1.22-carat unheated pink sapphire for $2,393, a 1-carat natural emerald for $2,173, and a 1.32-carat natural aquamarine, a semi-precious stone, for $495.

 For Christmas 2022, pink is omnipresent among jewelry

-Even this year’s high jewelry collections include pink sapphires.
-Take Dior Joaillerie’s Dior Rose collection, whose gemstones sparkle at the center of some of its diamond roses.
+Even this year's high jewelry collections include pink sapphires.
+Take Dior Joaillerie's Dior Rose collection, whose precious stones sparkle at the center of some of its diamond roses.
 Or Van Cleef & Arpels, which made its Between the Finger rings sparkle with a 27.57-carat cushion-cut pink sapphire from its Sous les Étoiles collection.

-Still, women have different views when it comes to the meaning of pink sapphires. “ Pink sapphire to me represents pink and love, ” said Ms. Bell, the DJ. “ I just think it’s a time right now where everyone is trying to be positive and think about love. ”
+However, women have different views when it comes to the meaning of pink sapphires. “ Pink sapphire to me represents pink and love, ” said Ms. Bell, the DJ. “ I just think it’s a time right now where everyone is trying to be positive and think about love. ”

 For Maddison May Modupe-Ojo, 27, the pink hue reminds her of " the women's movements that are growing in all areas. "